 Search Engine Marketing: Questions

-To recap your Search Engine Marketing & Search Engine Optimization strategies, consider the following questions:
+To recap your Search Engine Optimization & Search Engine Marketing strategies (seo and sem), consider the following questions:

 - Am I periodically researching and discovering keywords relevant to my business?

 - Am I regularly creating new, share-worthy content for search and social media?